P-51D, F-AZSB “NOOKY BOOKY”

 She used to belong to the famous pilot Bob Hoover, who famously escaped from Germany in 1944… in a FW190 he stole from the Luftwaffe!

-Nooky Booky carries today the colours of the P51 of flying ace Major Leonard “Kit” Carson, and flies within the France’s Flying Warbirds collection.
+Nooky Booky carries today the colours of the P51 of flying ace Major Leonard “Kit” Carson, after flying for fifteen years within the France’s Flying Warbirds collection, it was acquired by The Flying Bulls in early March 2021.

-Aircraft type: Fighter Registration : F-AZSB Operator: France Flying Warbirds Manufacturing date: 1944 Serial number: 122-40967 Livery: 362nd Fighter Squadron, 357th Fighter Group 8th Air Force
+Aircraft type: Fighter Registration : F-AZSB Operator: The Flying Bulls Manufacturing date: 1944 Serial number: 122-40967 Livery: 362nd Fighter Squadron, 357th Fighter Group 8th Air Force